A genious combination of eggs and potatoes and lightly fragranced with fresh chives, this traditional Irish omelette is a great breakfast treat.

 Over the years, the traditional Irish omelette recipe has changed and modified with modern taste buds.
 You’ll probably see more butter and milk in this recipe, but it helps to keep the potatoes nice and moist.

 The flavour does depend on what type of potato you use and I usually make this recipe if I have some potatoes left from the dinner from previous night.
+Any type of potato will work with this recipe, including more unusual potatoes such as Yukon Gold Potatoes.
 If you have a little less or little more, don’t worry, just add extra egg to keep everything together!

 My own addition to the recipe is a pinch of ground nutmeg.
 There is just something about this spice, that works beautifully with potatoes and it brings the potato flavour out more!
 It’s delicious, try it!